 For new developments, we aim to achieve BEAM Plus Gold accreditation under the Building Environmental Assessment Method (BEAM).
-To fulfil the commitments enumerated in this certification, we have implemented environmentally friendly measures regarding the use of materials, water quality, energy usage and air quality during construction as well as the life time of buildings.
+To fulfil the commitments enumerated in this certification, we have implemented environmentally friendly measures regarding the use of materials, water quality, energy usage and air quality during the construction and operation of buildings.

 To further demonstrate our commitment and support Government advocacy, we have signed the Charter of External Lighting to switch off non-essential lighting after midnight in our properties, and the Energy Saving Charter to voluntarily maintain an indoor temperature between 24 and 26°C during summer months in areas under our control.

-Modularisation and precast elements are widely adopted in building works to reduce environmental impacts and noise nuisance to the surrounding community.
-To enhance logistical planning and installation processes for building construction, Building Information Modelling (BIM) has been introduced for property development projects to improve the management of construction and interfaces.
-The adoption of modular construction supported by BIM modelling has improved the process and alleviated nuisance and noise impacts during property construction.
+Modularisation and pre-cast elements are widely adopted in building works to reduce environmental impacts and noise nuisance to the surrounding community.
+To enhance logistical planning and installation processes for building construction, Building Information Modelling (BIM) has been introduced for property development projects which improves the management of construction and interfaces.
+Modular construction, supported by BIM modelling, has improved the process and alleviated nuisance and noise impacts during property construction.

 At our managed properties, we collaborate with the Owners' Committees and Incorporated Owners to promote waste separation programmes and initiatives to arouse residents' awareness.
 We have provided recycling bins in the common areas to collect used clothes, ink cartridges, and CD discs for recycling or donation.
 We also collect waste glass bottles for the “Glass to Brick” programme to produce reusable materials.

 We also make efforts to reduce the generation of food waste.
 At MTR Malls, we have introduced the “MTR Malls Food Waste Reduction Pledge” to engage our food and beverage tenants in minimising waste generation at source and promote food waste reduction practices.
-Residents of our managed residential properties are encouraged to join the “Central Food Waste Recycling for Improving Estate Environment” initiative to avoid food waste through different promotional programmes such as festive food donations and seminars to encourage residents to reduce their food waste.
+Residents of our managed residential properties are encouraged to join the “Central Food Waste Recycling for Improving Estate Environment” initiative to avoid food waste through different promotional programmes such as festive food donations and seminars.
 Some of our managed properties have also introduced composting machines to convert food waste into compost.

-Since 2015, we have specified the provision of food waste decomposer in our residential developments.
+Since 2015, we have specified the provision of food waste decomposers in our residential developments.